 Assisting children involved in team sports, athletics and dance is a particular interest of mine.
 I have been involved in various sports all my life.
 As a professional figure skater I was a member of both Ice Capades in North America and Holiday On Ice in Europe.
 I have taught power skating in the past and currently play recreational women’s hockey.

-I am a committed member of the BC Play Therapy Association and support their efforts by attending educational workshops in Vancouver and volunteering to organize educational events on Vancouver Island.
+I am a committed member of the BC Play Therapy Association and regularly attend their educational workshops.